 |Input from Simulink||Event that occurs in a Simulink block but is broadcast to a Stateflow chart.
 See Activate a Stateflow Chart Using Input Events.|

 |Output to Simulink||Event that occurs in a Stateflow chart but is broadcast to a Simulink block.
 See Activate a Simulink Block Using Output Events.|

 An implicit event is a built-in event that broadcasts automatically during chart execution (see Control Chart Execution Using Implicit Events).

 You can define explicit events at these levels of the Stateflow hierarchy.

 |An event you define in a...||Is visible to...|

 If you have unused events in your chart, a warning message appears during simulation with a list of events you can remove.
 By removing objects that have no effect on simulation, you can reduce the size of your model.
 This diagnostic checks for usage of Stateflow events, except for the following types:

 After you select an event for removal, a dialog box confirms your choice.
 In this dialog box, you can specify that other deletions occur without confirmation.
 If you prevent the confirmation dialog box from appearing, you can reenable it at any time by typing at the command prompt:

 You can control the level of diagnostic action for unused events in the Diagnostics > Stateflow pane of the Model Configuration Parameters dialog box.
-For more information, see the documentation for the Unused data and events diagnostic.
+For more information, see the documentation for the Unused data, events and messages diagnostic.